iossifovlab/gpf/userdocs/administration/annotation_tools.rst

     bcftools view -o clinvar_20221105_chr14_10000000_30000000.vcf.gz -O z \
         -r 14:10000000-30000000 clinvar_20221105.vcf.gz

+  This will produce a VCF file named ``clinvar_20221105_chr14_10000000_30000000.vcf.gz`` that contains all VCF records in the region 14:10000000-30000000.

-* Since chromosomes names in ClinVar in GRCh38 reference genome are without ``chr`` prefix, we need to rename them.
+* Since chromosomes names in GRCh38 version of ClinVar are without ``chr`` prefix, we need to rename them.
 Use ``bcftools annotate`` command to rename them.
-First create a ``chr14_rename.txt`` file that describes mapping of chromosome `14` name to `chr14`:
+First create a ``chr14_rename.txt`` map file that describes the mapping of chromosome `14` name to `chr14`:

   .. code-block:: bash